sd17spring/sd17spring.github.io/README.md

 The Computational Art project wan adapted from Harvey Mudd Professor Chris Stone's assignment posted at the [Stanford Nifty Assignments ](http://nifty.stanford.edu/) collection.

-This site is hosted on the GitHub Pages, using the Jekyll blogging platform and the Minimal Mistakes theme.
+This site is hosted on the GitHub Pages, using the Jekyll blogging platform, the Minimal Mistakes theme, and Font Awesome.